Terradynamics, locomotion, comparative biomechanics, biorobotics, robophysics

-- 2009: Amelio Fellowship for Excellence in Research, Georgia Tech School of Physics
+- 2009: Amelio Fellowship for Excellence in Research, Georgia Institute of Technology, School of Physics (1 per year)

-- Aguilar J, Zhang T, Qian F, Kingsbury M, McInroe B, Mazouchova N, Li C, Maladen R, Gong C, Travers M, Hatton R, Choset H, Umbanhowar P, Goldman D (2016).
+- Aguilar J, Zhang T, Qian F, Kingsbury M, McInroe B, Mazouchova N, Li C, Maladen R, Gong C, Travers M, Hatton RL, Choset H, Umbanhowar PB, Goldman DI (2016).
 A review on locomotion robophysics: The study of movement at the intersection of robotics, soft matter and dynamical systems.
 Reports on Progress in Physics.
-79.
+79. 110001.

 - Li C, Pullin AO, Haldane DW, Lam HK, Fearing RS, Full RJ (2015).
 Terradynamically streamlined shapes in animals and robots enhance traversability through densely cluttered terrain.
 Bioinspiration & Biomimetics.
-IOP Publishing.
 10. 046003.

-- Haldane DW, Casarez C, Karras JT, Lee J, Li C, Pullin AO, Schaler EW, Yun D, Ota H, Javey A, Fearing RS (2015).
-Integrated manufacture of exoskeleton and sensing for folded millirobots.
+- Haldane DW, Casarez CS, Karras JT, Lee J, Li C, Pullin AO, Schaler EW, Yun D, Ota H, Javey A, Fearing RS (2015).
+Integrated Manufacture of Exoskeletons and Sensing Structures for Folded Millirobots.
 Journal of Mechanisms and Robotics.
 7. 021011.